Consumer IR

 Consumer IR, consumer infrared, or CIR is a class of devices employing the infrared portion of the electromagnetic spectrum for wireless communications.
-CIR ports are commonly found in consumer electronics devices such as television remote controls, PDAs, laptops, and computers.
+CIR ports are commonly found in consumer electronics devices such as television remote controls, PDAs, laptops, computers, and video game controllers.

 The functionality of CIR is as broad as the consumer electronics that carry it.
 For instance, a television remote control can convey a "channel up" command to the television, while a computer might be able to surf the internet solely via CIR.
 The type, speed, bandwidth, and power of the transmitted information depends on the particular CIR protocol employed.

 CIR is the most common type of free-space optical communication.

 Protocol description

 Since the consumer IR protocols are for the most part not standardized, computers and universal remotes often memorize a bit stream, possibly with compression and possibly without determining the actual bit rate, and play it back.
 Similarities between remotes are often largely the accidental result of the finite selection of infrared encoder/decoder chips (though now microcontrollers are also used) and IR receiver modules or imitation of the older chips rather than by design.
 Manufacturers of consumer appliances often reuse the same protocol on many similar devices, though for each manufacturer and device type there are usually multiple protocols in use.
 The code listings inform about for any universal remote.